-Selecting the right questions to ask candidates has the potential to make or break the success of your entire recruitment process.
+When interviewing a sales professionals, it’s crucial to ask the right questions.
+Your interview questions have the potential to make or break the success of your entire recruitment process.
 Your interview style and the depth of the questions asked will impact upon the amount of information candidates will be inclined to share which will help you to make the best hiring decision.

 The following 9 interview questions will assist you to identify a Sales Professional: